 If you have a Dutch bank account, or a bank account within the SEPA area, you can issue a digital (direct debit) authorisation* through Studielink.
 As soon as you can enter your payment details, you will receive a message from Studielink that a new To Do activity is ready in your To Do list.

 In this manual, you can subsequently read how you can issue the digital (direct debit) authorisation.

 Your authorisation must be submitted before 15 August in order to start your studies at Saxion.
 If you have not met all registration conditions and terms of payment before 15 August, your enrolment at Saxion will be cancelled and you will not be able to start your studies at Saxion.

 If your bank is located outside the SEPA area, you do not have the required details (IBAN) to issue the authorisation through Studielink.
 If you are a first-year student and you received your acceptance letter from the International Office, you can pay the full amount with the invoice you received in this letter.
 If you are a re-enrolling student and only have a non-SEPA bank account, you can pay the tuition fees in full via bank transfer or issue a paper authorisation.
 You can pick up the form for doing so at the student desk.

 If Saxion does not receive your payment in time, your enrolment is at risk.
 If we are forced to cancel your enrolment due to non-payment, you will also lose your right to a scholarship.

 If the registered address of your bank is in the Netherlands, you will have the option in Studielink to appoint someone else to pay your tuition fees.

-In that case (or when an employer will pay your fees) you must issue the authorisation yourself through Studielink and pay the tuition fees yourself.
+In that case (or when an employer is going to pay your fees) you must issue the authorisation yourself through Studielink and pay the tuition fees yourself.
 Subsequently, you can settle the payment with the other party.